baagaard-usgs/geomodelgrids/docs/apps/create.md

 # geomodelgrids_create_model

+Note: This application requires Python 3.7 or later and is not included in the binary package.

 The `geomodelgrids_create_model` command line program is used to generate a model from a data source.
 Currently, only the EarthVision data source is implemented.